 Marco Bizzarri speaks to students at Federico Marchetti’s ‘Creating A Startup in the Digital and Sustainable Economy’ course at Milan’s Bocconi University

-During a special lecture hosted by Marco Bizzarri as part of Professor Federico Marchetti’s ‘Creating a Startup in the Digital and Sustainable Economy’ course at Milan’s Bocconi University, the Gucci President and CEO shared insights on the House’s carbon neutral commitment and progress towards being a more sustainable business.
+During a special lecture hosted by Marco Bizzarri as part of Professor Federico Marchetti’s ‘Creating a Startup in the Digital and Sustainable Economy’ course at Milan’s Bocconi University, the Gucci President and CEO shared insights on the House’s progress towards being a more sustainable business.
 Before an international assembly of students, Bizzarri outlined the House’s path toward sustainability, which ramped up when he took the reins seven years ago.

 “Everyone talks about sustainability these days.
 We read about it every day in the papers and on the web and hear about it on TV.
 However, not many players are fully transparent nor turn these good intentions into facts,” he said, explaining this is the main reason why the eco-conscious, social impact Gucci Equilibrium platform came to fruition, “to give consumers a choice and know more about sustainability practices at Gucci.”